PrefectHQ/prefect/docs/concepts/flow-runners.md

 - `kubectl` must be available.
 - You must configure remote [Storage](/concepts/storage/) such as S3, Google Cloud Storage, or Azure Blob Storage.
 Local storage configuration such as Local Storage or Temporary Local Storage are not supported for Kubernetes.

-The Prefect CLI command `prefect orion kubernetes-manifest` automatically generates a Kubernetes manifest with default settings for Prefect deployments.
+The Prefect CLI command `prefect kubernetes manifest orion` automatically generates a Kubernetes manifest with default settings for Prefect deployments.
 By default, it simply prints out the YAML configuration for a manifest.
 You can pipe this output to a file of your choice and edit as necessary.

+!!! note "CLI syntax change for manifests"
+    Prefect 2.0 beta versions prior to 2.0b6 used the CLI command `prefect orion kubernetes-manifest`.

 `KubernetesFlowRunner` supports the following settings: